chenqingspring/react-lottie/README.md

 **eventListeners** *optional* [default: `[]`]

-This is an array of objects containing a `eventName` and `callback` function that will be registered as  eventlisteners on the animation object. refer to [bodymovin#events](https://github.com/bodymovin/bodymovin#events) where the mention using addEventListener, for a list of available custom events.
+This is an array of objects containing a `eventName` and `callback` function that will be registered as  event listeners on the animation object.
+Refer to [bodymovin#events](https://github.com/bodymovin/bodymovin#events) where the mention using addEventListener, for a list of available custom events.

 example:
 ```jsx